tensorforce/tensorforce/README.md

 and &gt;3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.

-NOTE: We have just rolled out a major update introducing our new optimizers, which enable things such as natural gradients in pure TensorFlow.
-A new blog post will be available shortly.

-An introductory blog post can also be found [on our blog.](https://reinforce.io/blog/introduction-to-tensorforce)
+More information on architecture can also be found [on our blog.](https://reinforce.io/blog/)

 Please do read the latest update notes (UPDATE_NOTES.md) for an idea of how the project is evolving, especially concerning majorAPI breaking updates.